 "Its old seating capacity of 800 will be slightly increased by the new space arrangement.
 A larger orchestra pit is being made to make room for the sixteen players who will be directed by Theodore Henkel, newly appointed musical director.
 The projection-room will be widened.
 A suite of drawing and sitting-rooms is being fitted out in luxurious style on the second floor, where women patrons will find quiet, comfort and opportunity for rest."

 An article from the July 31, 1924 Los Angeles Herald about the reopening.
-Thanks to Ken McIntyre for locating it for a comment to a post on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for locating it for a comment to a post on the Photos of Los Angeles Facebook group.

 The reopening was August 1 with the Wallace Beery feature "The Signal Tower."
 A story on page A7 of the August 2 L.A.
 Times noted: